merlinis12/Downstream-Analysis-of-RNA-Seq-Results/README.md

 Not all changes are significant, and some might not be differentially expressed at all.

-There are some methods, called **Over-Representation Analyss (ORA) methods** that allow to first filter your results, by significance and fold change, to keep only differentially expressed genes.
+There are some methods, called **Over-Representation Analysis (ORA) methods** that allow to first filter your results, by significance and fold change, to keep only differentially expressed genes.

 The significance of each pathway is measured by calculating the probability that the observed number of DE genes in a given pathway occurred by chance.
 Lower p-values indicate overrepresentation.